mtumilowicz/rust-rocket-workshop/README.txt

           The Arc is passed to the test function, which spawns a worker thread.
 The worker thread may outlive the current block and attempt to access the shared reference r after it has gone out of scope.
           Undefined Behavior:
           When the worker thread accesses the shared reference after the original block has ended, it leads to undefined behavior.
 The reference r is no longer valid, as it points to memory that has been deallocated.
-1. closures
-    * closures that don’t capture anything from their environment are identical to function pointers,
-    * In this case, when Rust creates the closure, it automatically borrows a reference to stat.
-It stands to reason: the closure refers to stat, so it must have a reference to it.
-    * The closure is subject to the rules about borrowing and lifetimes
-        * In particular, since the closure contains a reference to stat, Rust won’t let it outlive stat.
-Since the closure is only used during sorting, this example is fine.
-    * tell Rust to move cities and stat into the closures that use them instead of borrowing references to them.
-      * The move keyword tells Rust that a closure doesn’t borrow the variables it uses: it steals them.
-      * The first closure, key_fn, takes ownership of stat.
-Then the second closure takes ownership of both cities and key_fn.
-    * Rust thus offers two ways for closures to get data from enclosing scopes: moves and borrowing.
-      * Just as everywhere else in the language, if a closure would move a value of a copy‐ able type, like i32, it copies the value instead.
-      * Values of noncopyable types, like Vec<City>, really are moved: the preceding code transfers cities to the new thread, by way of the move closure.
-        * Rust would
-          not let us access cities by name after creating the closure.
-    * After all this, it may come as a surprise that closures do not have the same type as
-      functions:
-      fn count_selected_cities(cities: &Vec<City>,
-      test_fn: fn(&City) -> bool) -> usize
-      vs
-      fn count_selected_cities<F>(cities: &Vec<City>, test_fn: F) -> usize
-      where F: Fn(&City) -> bool
-      This trait is automatically implemented by all functions and most closures that take a single &City as an argument and return a Boolean value:
-      * In fact, every closure you write has its own type, because a closure may contain data: values either borrowed or stolen from enclosing scopes.
-        * So every closure has an ad hoc type created by the compiler, large enough to hold that data.
-        * No two closures have exactly the same type.
-But every closure implements an Fn trait;
-    * FnOnce,
-        * Closures that drop values, like f, are not allowed to have Fn.
-They are, quite literally, no Fn at all.
-They implement a less powerful trait, FnOnce, the trait of closures that can be called once. let my_str = "hello".to_string();
-        let f = || drop(my_str);
-        f(); // ok
-        f(); // error: use of moved value

-        fn call_twice<F>(closure: F) where F: Fn() {
-        closure();
-        closure();
-        }
-        let my_str = "hello".to_string();
-        let f = || drop(my_str);
-        call_twice(f);
-    || {body} when no param
-    |a| {body} with param
-    * Note that, unlike functions declared with fn, we don’t need to declare the types of a closure’s arguments; Rust will infer them, along with its return type.
-    * For example, the function
-      cmp_by_timestamp_then_name could not use v directly.
-(Rust also has closures, which do see into enclosing scopes.
-        let mut v = vec![];
-        ...
-        fn cmp_by_timestamp_then_name(a: &FileInfo, b: &FileInfo) -> Ordering {
-        a.timestamp.cmp(&b.timestamp) // first, compare timestamps
-        .reverse() // newest file first
-        .then(a.path.cmp(&b.path)) // compare paths to break ties }
 1. cargo
 1. attributes
     * You